Devansh09112002/Implementation-od-Dreambooth-DPO/README.md

 cd ..

-accelerate config

-# Activate your environment if not already
-source /venv/dbdpo/bin/activate   # or your correct path

-# Install wandb
-pip install wandb
  #And then do some changes in script/train_dreambooth.sh file :
 1. source .vev/bin/activate --> source /venv/dbdpo/bin/activate
 2. --instance_data_dir dreambooth/dataset/dog6 \